 The maximum number of credits an undergraduate may take in a fall or spring semester is 22 credits.
 The maximum number of credits an undergraduate may take in any Summer Session is 8 credits.
+The maximum number of credits an undergraduate may take in any Winter Session is 4 credits.
 Students who wish to take more credits must obtain special permission via a Credit Overload form.
 Additional approvals and signatures are required.